iProgramMC/NanoShellOS/src/image/readme.txt

-Most of the code here isn't actually mine!
+Most of the code related to the PNG loader isn't actually mine!
 Here is a list of the places I took this code from:

 * PNG implementation originally by @qookei on GitHub (https://gist.github.com/qookei/3e0b068ee8c6926da3016d12f95a4578) -- In the public domain according to the author